AakashDadhich/Testssl.sh-2-Text/README.md

-# Testssl.sh-2-Text
+# Testssl Log Parser - Bash
+**Note: this is now deprecated, and has been replaced with a far more efficient [script written in Python3](https://github.com/AakashDadhich/testssl-parser-python)**

+---

 Quick and dirty bash script to parse testssl.sh .log files into a .txt file, sorting affected hosts by which vulnerabilities/misconfigurations were identified.
-This script comes in particularly handy when you have many testssl.sh log files to parse through.
+This script comes in particularly handy when you have many testssl.sh log files to parse through, but only outputs most common issues found.

-Currently rewriting in Python using the in-built CSV library to parse the CSV, which will improve the efficiency (and readability) of the code significantly.